Kaleidosport/BeCode-Bootcamp/README.md

   </tr>
 </table>

-**Summary:** Getting accustomed to served-side programming through handy projects.
+**Summary:** Getting accustomed to server-side programming through handy projects.
 **Quote:** *Behind every exquisite thing that existed, there was something tragic.* (O. Wilde)
 **Key moment:** I took things up a notch by shouldering the technical lead on the chat project.